wavefrontHQ/docs/pages/doc/dashboards_variables.md

 1. In the top right corner, select **Edit** from the ellipsis icon to put your dashboard into edit mode.
 1. Click the **Add** icon in the variables bar.
 1. Enter a variable name (case sensitive).
 Keep the name short - this is what you'll use in queries.
-2. Select **Variable Type > List**.
+1. Select **Variable Type > List**.
 Each row lets you specify a display name and variable value.
 When the user selects the item from the menu, we use the specified value in all queries that use the variable.
 ![list_variable](images/list_variable_example.png)
-   1. Add, remove, or clone fields by using the icons on the right
+   1. Add, remove, or clone fields by using the icons on the right.
    2. (Optional) Set the default.
-4. Click **Accept** and click **Save** to save your dashboard.
+1. Click **Accept** and click **Save** to save your dashboard.

 ### Use a List Dashboard Variable

 All users can set the value of the list variable:
 1. Find the variable in the variables bar at the top of the dashboard.
-2. Select the variable value from the dropdown.
+2. Select the variable value from the drop-down menu.

    ![Varible list.png](images/db_var_list.png)